 There are grocery items you should always splurge on – regardless of the price.
-Quality is what is most important!
+Quality is what is most important.

-Grocery shopping……DIAPERS AND WIPES.
+DIAPERS AND WIPES.

-Splurge on: DIAPERS AND WIPES.
 The first time I grabbed the cheapest diapers on the shelf was the last time I grabbed the cheapest diapers off the shelf.
 Annabelle peed right through the diaper and ended up with a rash.
-I won’t mention the brand that we swear by, but if you find a brand you love, then stick to it.
+I won’t mention the brand that we swear by, but if you find a brand you love then stick to it.
 If you’re in a pinch and see a cheaper version, don’t waste your money.
-The same goes with baby wipes.
-We love the Costco brand because they are cost efficient, great quality, and don’t cause rashes, however I know some people only grocery shopping for name brands.

-BEER, WINE, AND LIQUOR.
+BEER, WINE, AND LIQUOR

-Grocery shopping for : MEAT AND SEAFOOD
+MEAT AND SEAFOOD

-There are some fresh items that you have to splurge on when it comes to feeding not only yourself, but your family as well.
-MEAT AND SEAFOOD is a category that I splurge on in different ways.
+There are some fresh items that you must splurge on when it comes to feeding not just yourself, but your family as well.
+MEAT AND SEAFOOD is a grocery section that I splurge on in different ways.
 For deli meat, I buy what is fresh and has the least preservatives.
 For poultry, pork, and beef, I buy right from the meat counter and ask for the freshest cut.
 I don’t like to buy frozen meat, no matter how cheap it may be.
-As far as seafood goes, I will travel thirty minutes to buy from a fresh local seafood market for shrimp, crab, lobster, clams, etc, because I can’t stand the thought of frozen shellfish.
-However, I will buy frozen fish – like tilapia and cod – for my husband’s dinners.

 Land o lakes American cheese and toilet paper!